krantzinator/tech-conferences-with-childcare/README.md

 Make a PR to add a conference to the list!
 PRs also welcome to improve the template.

+**Instructions**
+- use the below template
+- place your conference name under the corresponding country/continent
+- sort it alphabetically within that sublist
+- PR!

 ## Template

 ### Conference name